mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 If you just want to play with a minimal runtime, base your code on **MulleObjC**.
 Then, instead of `-m foundation/objc-developer`, use `-m mulle-objc/objc-developer`

+mulle-sde is powerful enough to warrant its own guide [De Re mulle-sde](//www.mulle-kybernetik.com/de-re-mulle-sde/).
+But to get you moving quickly, lets set up a demo project right now:

 ## Example "Hello World" project